Liu-Xiangzhi/Liu-Xiangzhi/README.md

   - OS design and implementation
   - Programming language design and verification
   - Computer graphics
-- working on the verification(UB dectection specifically) of C program
+- working on secure OS development
 <!--
 **Liu-Xiangzhi/Liu-Xiangzhi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.